graph LR

 Polarity and Salience

-Each indicator family carries an inherent polarity (promoting + or inhibiting −) and a default salience class:
+Each indicator family carries a default polarity (promoting + or inhibiting -) and a default salience class:

 | Family | Polarity | Default Salience | Discourse Function |